 John R. Trentacosta is a partner in the Litigation Department at Foley & Lardner LLP.
 John is actively involved in drafting and litigating contracts commonly used in the manufacturing and automotive industries.
 He frequently represents clients in supply chain disputes, particularly automotive and supplier-manufacturer disputes in the automotive and manufacturing industries.
-He is the chair of the firm’s Complex Supply Chain Litigation Group, former chair of the Detroit Litigation Department and founder and member of the firm’s Automotive Industry Team.
+He is the former chair of the Detroit Litigation Department and founder/member of the firm’s Automotive Industry Team.
 He also is a member of the Commercial Transactions & Business Counseling and International Practices.

 A 1980 graduate of Georgetown University Law Center, John received his undergraduate degree in finance from Michigan State University with high honors in 1977.

 John is a member of the State Bar of Michigan and has served as chairperson (1995–96) and council member (1990–95) of the Business Law Section.
 He has served as chairperson of the UCC Committee (1987-98).
 He is also a member of the American Bar Association, Business Law and Litigation Sections.